paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 many academic programs, which mostly focus on drilling while the drills are disconnected from the actually desired skills.

 ## Principle 5: Retrieval: Test to Learn

+Learning works better when trying to retrieve something than by spending additonal time to review it or making concept maps.
+This maybe because retrieving information is more difficult than reviewing it, and **difficulty is desireable** as long as we are still able to perform the task.

+### How to Practice Retrieval

+There are a few methods we can use to practice retrieval:

+1. **Flash cards:** We can use flash cards, which combines well with a spaced reptetition system (SRS - also see principle 7).
+2. **Free recall:** Difficult but powerful is to practice free recall, i.e. to try to remember as much as possible after learning something.
+    For example, after a lecture we might sit down and write down everything we can recall from that lecture.
+3. **Question book method:** While reading something, write questions instead of notes.
+Be careful to write the questions at the right (=not too low) level.
+Later practice retrieval by answering these questions.
+4. **Self-generated challenges:** When learning something, think of challenges where this material can be applied, then apply it.
+5. **Closed-book learning:** Test yourself with the book closed, i.e. force yourself to retrieve when testing or applying your knowledge instead of looking it up.

 ## Principle 6: Feedback

 ## Principle 7: Retention

 spacing, proceduralization, overlearning, and mnemonics

 ## Principle 8: Intuition

 ## Principle 9: Experimentation

 ## Your First Ultralearning Project

 ## An Unconventional Education

 ## Conclusion